 The evolution of cloud computing can be bifurcated into three basic phases:

 1. The Idea Phase– This phase incepted in the early 1960s with the emergence of utility and grid computing and lasted till pre-internet bubble era.
 Joseph Carl Robnett Licklider was the founder of cloud computing.

 2. The Pre-cloud Phase– The pre-cloud phase originated in the 1999 and extended to 2006.
 In this phase internet as the mechanism to provide Application as Service.

-3. The Cloud Phase– The much talked about real cloud phase started in the year 2007 when The classification of IaaS, PaaS and SaaS got formalized.
+3. The Cloud Phase– The much talked about real cloud phase started in the year 2007 when the classification of IaaS, PaaS, and SaaS got formalized.
 The history of cloud computing has witnessed some very interesting breakthroughs launched by some of the leading computer/web organizations of the world.

 What is Cloud Computing technology?

-Cloud computing is a technology that puts your entire computing infrastructure both hardware and software applications online.
-It uses internet , remote central servers to maintain data & applications.
+Cloud computing is a technology that puts your entire computing infrastructure in both hardware and software applications online.
+It uses the internet, remote central servers to maintain data & applications.
 Gmail, Yahoo mail, Facebook, Hotmail, Orkut, etc are all the most basic and widely used examples of cloud computing.
 One does not need his own PC or laptop to check some stored mail/data/photos in the mailbox but any computer with an internet connection since the data is stored with the mail service provider on a remote cloud.
 The technology in essence is a geographical shift in the location of our data from personal computers to a centralized server or ‘cloud’.
-Typically, cloud services charges its customers on usage basis.
+Typically, cloud services charges its customers on a usage basis.
 Hence it is also called Software as a Service (SaaS).
 It aims to provide infrastructure and resources online in order to serve its clients; Dynamism, Abstraction and Resource Sharing.

 Varieties of Cloud Computing